fedefloris/Malloc/README.md

 For example:
   - blocks of size 2^0 can begin at any address.
-  - blocks of size 2^1 can only begin at even addresses (least significant bit equals to zero).
+  - blocks of size 2^1 can only begin at even addresses (least significant bit equals zero).
   - blocks of size 2^2 can only begin at addresses with the least significant 2 bits equal to zero.

 The constraints on the block addresses have an important consequence: when a block of size 2^(N + 1) is split into two blocks of size 2^N, the addresses of these two blocks will differ in exactly one bit, bit N.
-Thus, given a block we can easily calculate the address of its buddy.
+Thus, given a block, we can easily calculate the address of its buddy.

 This operation is implemented with the [BUDDY](https://github.com/fedefloris/Malloc/blob/6fd5f9286d248f04e60ef6874ce0916c39728683/includes/malloc.h#L40) macro.

-Buddy calculations example:
+Buddy calculation examples:

 | Size | Address in decimal | Buddy's address in decimal | Address in binary | Buddy's address in binary |
 | :--: | :--: | :--: | :--: | :--: |